Our Team

 Araniy Santhireswaran

-Araniy is a MSc student in the Pharmaceutical Sciences program at the University of Toronto.
-Prior to her graduate studies, Araniy completed her undergraduate studies at the Toronto Metropolitan University in Biomedical Sciences.
+Araniy is a PhD student in the Pharmaceutical Sciences program at the University of Toronto.
+Prior to her graduate studies, she completed her undergraduate studies at the Toronto Metropolitan University in Biomedical Sciences.
 She was also awarded an NSERC USRA where she pursued research in molecular cell biology.
-Araniy’s Master’s thesis project focuses on using real-world evidence to understand the impact of Canadian prescription drug shortages on population-level drug utilization trends.
-Through the skills she gains at Leslie Dan, she hopes to contribute to innovative and evidence-based systemic solutions in improving drug access, safety and effectiveness.
+Araniy’s projects focus on using real-world evidence to understand the impact of Canadian prescription drug shortages on population-level drug utilization trends.

 Shenthuraan Tharmarajah

 Shenthuraan is a 2nd year PhD student in the Pharmaceutical Sciences program at the Leslie Dan Faculty of Pharmacy.
-He is co-supervised by Dr. Mina Tadrous and Dr. Sara Guilcher.
 Previously, he completed his Bachelor of Arts degree in Psychology at New York University and Master of Science degree in Human Nutrition at Columbia University.
 Shenthuraan’s research interest lies in better understanding the safety of antirheumatic medications in pregnancy.
-His work aims to generate real-world evidence that will improve the care of pregnant individuals and optimize maternal and neonatal outcomes.

 Ria Garg